-Fabrics with that ‘aged’ vintage look have always been viewed by collectors and designers as special and unique, with a number of them going the extra mile looking for vintage fabric finds.
+Lace and white cotton fabrics with an ‘aged’ vintage look have always been viewed by collectors and designers as special and unique, with a number of them going the extra mile looking for vintage fabric finds.

 Fashion buffs and those working in the industry will allude to the fact that finding anything akin to the early to mid-20th century (in terms of fabrics and apparel) is no longer easy.
 Vintage is becoming rarer and will soon become the ‘new antique’.

 That ‘Aged’ Lace Look that’s Typically Antique

-That faded look peculiar to fabrics of the late 1800s to the mid-1900’s; the whites of the times that now look lack-luster and faded, the creams with a ‘buttery’ hue, they were luxury fabrics of the time, materials that made beautiful bridal wear, fashionable clothing, home décor items like table cloths, napkins, chair-back covers, and beddings, linen, and comforters.
+That faded look peculiar to lace of the late 1800s to the mid-1900’s; the whites of the times that now look lack-luster and faded, the creams with a ‘buttery’ hue, they were luxury fabrics of the time, materials that made beautiful bridal wear, fashionable clothing, home décor items like table cloths, napkins, chair-back covers, and beddings, linen, and comforters.